Claim: Photograph shows a man eating a dead baby served at an Asian restaurant.

 Please finish your meal before open the files....

 What u are going to witness here is a fact, don't get scared !"
 It's Taiwan's hottest food..."
 In Taiwan, dead babies or fetuses could be bought at $50 to $70 from hospitals to meet the high demand for grilled and barbecued babies ...

 Please forward this msg to as many people as u can so it can be seen by the world and someone takes action on the same

-breathless news that roast fetus was now the hottest dining craze in Taiwan, with outraged e-mails offering the offensive picture as an attachment the recipient could view himself.
+breathless news that roast fetus was now the hottest dining craze in Taiwan, with outraged e-mails offering the offensive pictures as proof the recipient could view for himself.

 The truth proved far less horrifying than the rumor.
-The photo shown above was taken seriously by a number of important agencies who viewed it, and both Scotland Yard and the FBI investigated this matter, trying to determine when and where the picture was taken and the identities of those appearing in it.
-Its origin was quickly
+The photographs shown above were taken seriously by a number of law enforcement agencies who viewed them, and both Scotland Yard and the FBI investigated this matter, trying to determine when and where the pictures were taken and the identities of those appearing in them.